 Neem and Lemon

-Neem leaves with lemon juice helps to get rid of dandruff effectively.
+Neem leaves with lemon juice help to get rid of dandruff effectively.
 Make a paste of six big Neem leaves.
 Add two tablespoons of lemon juice to this paste and mix well.
-Massage your scalp with this paste and leave on for about fifteen minutes and then wash off.
-Neem along with lemon kills fungal infection on the scalp and controls the excessive production of dead skin cells.
+Massage your scalp with this paste and leave it on for about fifteen minutes and then wash off.
+Neem, along with lemon, kills fungal infection on the scalp and controls the excessive production of dead skin cells.

 Gooseberry is also known as Amla.
 Mix three tablespoons of gooseberry powder with water to make a paste.
-Apply the paste to the scalp and leave it on your scalp for about half an hour and then wash off.
-Gooseberry kills infection on scalp, controls flaking of dead skin cells and acts as a conditioner.
+Apply the paste to the scalp, leave it on your scalp for about half an hour, and then wash off.
+Gooseberry kills infection on the scalp, controls the flaking of dead skin cells, and acts as a conditioner.

 Coconut Oil with Camphor

 Heat three tablespoons of coconut oil in a pan.
 When the oil is heated, add a small piece of camphor to the oil.
 Massage the oil into the scalp, leave it on for half an hour and then wash off.

 Tea Tree oil has anti-fungal properties and helps to kill infection on the scalp.
 It helps to exfoliate the scalp and get rid of the dead skin cells.
 Soak a cotton ball in Tea Tree oil and rub it on the affected areas.
 Wait for five minutes before washing off.